 - MAT/MAAL/MACI: at least one year of full-time study

-- Ph.D. in Applied Linguistics: approximately three years of full-time study, excluding the Dissertation
+- Ph.D. in Language and Communication: approximately three years of full-time study, excluding the Dissertation

 The Academic Year comprises two semesters.
 University courses and Study Abroad programs are also offered during Summer and Winter Intersessions.

 Contact our admissions office or refer to the University Catalog 2021-2022 for information on tuition and fees.